 For instance, one of the very first groups of organisms to take flight is the insects, which made the leap into the air roughly 412 million years ago.
 The very first vertebrates to take flight was the Pterosaurs, which evolved 320 million years ago.
 The ocean was a far more interesting place as organisms exhibited even more advanced forms of movement.
-Sharks and other fish used their tails and flippers to propel themselves through the ocean, but one group of animals which includes squids and jellyfish use jet propulsion to move through the water.
+Sharks, fish, whales and other aquatic species used their tails and flippers to propel themselves through the ocean, but one group of animals which includes squids and jellyfish use jet propulsion to move through the water.

 Learn more about locomotion and movement, its differences and other related topics @ BYJU’S Biology